hyosung11/Launch-School/Courses/journal.md

 08:55 Ugh.
 I feel like I lost my mojo.
 Where did it go?
 I stopped doing my daily scrum questions.

 09:45 Time to go to PT.

+12:10 Studying after PT.
+I think Laurent and I will do a study session at 13:00.